 There are vineyard sites that have consistently produced great wines for centuries.
 The knowledge of these special vineyards has been passed on and deepened over many generations.
 Their significance in the local vineyard landscape can still be felt today.
-The significance of a vineyard site is qualified not only by its geographic or geologic nature, but also by its history, as well as the collective management & cultivation over the course of many generations.
+The significance of a vineyard site is qualified not only by its geographic or geologic nature or the quality of the wines grown there, but also by its history, as well as the collective management & cultivation over the course of centuries.
 The value of a vineyard site accrues out of the symbiotic relationship of all these factors.

 We evaluate the significance of a vineyard site on these grounds, and in doing this we have created the terms „ÖTW ERSTE LAGE“ (1ÖTW) and „ÖTW GROSSE LAGE“ (GÖTW).

 The appellations Kamptal, Kremstal, Traisental & Carnuntum define themselves across three categories of origin: Riedenwein (single vineyard wine) Ortswein (from individual municipalities) and Gebietswein (regional wine), as provided in Austrian Wine Law under the DAC regulation (Disctrictus Austriae Controllatus).
 In the winegrowing regions Wagram and Wien this structure is still under discussion, but already adhered-to by ÖTW member estates.

 The ÖTW vineyard site classifications – 1ÖTW und GÖTW – refers to the top of the pyramid: Riedenwein.